telerik/blazor-docs/components/gantt/overview.md

 ## Toolbar

 The Blazor Gantt component has a dedicated toolbar for defining user actions.
-For the moment, they are mostly custom actions, but in future versions you will be able to add features like exporting there.

 ## Scrolling